khoodehui/tp/docs/UserGuide.md

 Format: `home`

-##### Walkthrough of viewing projects
-Suppose you are in task view, and would like to go to project view.
+The following walkthrough shows how you can use the home command to go from task view to project view.

 ![Home0](images/Home0.png)

-1. Type `home` into the command box and press <kbd>Enter</kbd>
+1. Type `home` into the command box and press <kbd>Enter</kbd>.

     ![Home1](images/Home1.png)

 2. The results box will display a message to indicate that you have successfully changed your view.
-You should see the tasks belonging to the project in the display list.
+You should see the tasks belonging to the project in the displayed list.

     ![Home2](images/Home2.png)

 #### Creating a Project/Task: `add`